Is your church stressing out families? Read on to discover if your innocent–but stressful–practices are pushing families away from church.

 “Training programs tend to be effective for only so many weeks,” says Bullock.
 “The studies I’ve seen have said that any kind of lay training event, secular or Christian,…usually starts having attendance problems after the fourth week.”

-Partner with families.
 Avoid perceiving parents’ strong re-orientation to the family as a threat to your programs.
-Rather, see your role as “coming alongside” families to strengthen them.
+Rather, see your role as partnering with families to strengthen them.
 Dr. Martinson says, “This generation is expressing a deep need.
 They sense their lives are being fragmented…The best thing a church can do with that impulse is to move to…children and family ministry.”

 Take this test to determine if your own family is suffering from church-stress-overload.
 If you or your family is stressed, chances are other church families are too.